bsc-s2/pykit/http/README.md

     The value argument can be a nonnegative float expressing seconds, or `None`. if `None`, it is equivalent to `socket.setblocking(1)`. if `0.0`, it is equivalent to `socket.setblocking(0)`.

--   `profiling`:
-    whether to collect time spent on each phase.

-    By default it is `True`.

-    One could use `http.Client.get_profile_str()` to retreive profiling information, it returns a string like:
-    `conn: 0.000450, send_header: 0.000110, recv_status: 0.000541, recv_header: 0.000027, recv_body: 0.000050`

 #   Methods